devyboy/kiwi-hackathon/README.md

 **Plantae** is a web application that allows you to identify and learn about almost any plant you find.

 ## Getting Started
-Don't know how the UI will work yet, will update this section later.
+~Don't know how the UI will work yet, will update this section later.~ It's a web app, just go to the URL and use it I guess.

 ## Installation
 **Plantae** is seperated into the *client* and *server*.
 The *client* folder contains the front end code and the *server* folder contains the back end code.
 To run **Plantae** locally, you'll need to run both of these parts at the same time as they communicate with eachother.